-Amicon Construction recently completed the build out of the new law office of Shutts & Bowen in downtown Miami.
+Amicon Construction recently completed the build out of the new law office of Shutts & Bowen in downtown Miami, Florida.
 The 69,155 square foot, three-story space features an open, multi-floor lobby with a glowing onyx wall.

 The new offices include the most advanced features available in legal technology and contingency preparation, with a state-of-the-art conference center to connect with offices and clients all over the world.